melodiean/Melodiean/README.md

 ## Hi there 👋

-I am Melody Nsita, an Freelance Web Developer.
+I am Melody Nsita, a Freelance Web Developer.

 - 🔭 I love builing projects with CSS and Javascript.
 - 🌱 I’m currently learning React and Next frameworks.